mp911de/logstash-gelf/README.md

 Thorntail (WildFly Swarm 2.x) configuration
 --------------------------------------------
-Include `module.xml` from the logging module zip (see download above).
-Place it below the `src/main/resources/modules/biz/paluch/logging/main` path, then add following lines to your `project-stages.yml`:
+Include `module-thorntail.xml` from the logging module zip (see download above).
+Place it below the `src/main/resources/modules/biz/paluch/logging/main` path as `module.xml`, then add following lines to your `project-stages.yml`:

 `project-stages.yml`:
 ```yaml